ComplicatedPhenomenon/C_Takeoff/README.md

 # Features of this repo
 * [ ] Documentation is required.

-  ❌ `Doxygen` is not idea tool to make documentation for me, I really can't agree with taste.
+  ❌ `Doxygen` is not an idea tool to make documentation to me, I really can't agree with its taste.

   :guitar:[slate an API generator](https://github.com/lord/slate)